 - Is this agent very overloaded with requests?
 If yes, they will have a lower priority.

-- Does this agent allow simultaneous submissions (e.g., will enable you to submit work to them and other agents at the same time.)
+- Does this agent allow simultaneous submissions (e.g., will enable you to submit work to them and other agents simultaneously.)
 If no, this agent makes it into a select list called “loners.”
 I would contact those agents only when all else fails.

 - Is this agent rejecting A LOT (high % of submissions)?
 If yes, de-prioritize.